echelon-solutions/aws-event-sourcing/README.md

 }
 ```

-And... we're done. we can now interace with the `Product` domain aggregate through its various methods.
+And... we're done. we can now interface with the `Product` domain aggregate through its various methods.
 Let's expose an API that receives commands, loads the aggregate, and tries to apply new events.

 ```typescript
 ...